crutcher/crutcher.github.io-source/source/Tapestry/index.md

 performing any non-trivial index math on discrete location $n$-dimensional tensors requires libraries for representing and manipulating these tensors.

-As I've been working on pieces of [Tapestry: Shardable Tensor Expression Environments](/Tapestry);
+As I've been working on pieces of Tapestry;
 most of the work has be focused on libraries for manipulating objects in ZSpace without spending all of my time debugging math errors.